TREK BHUTAN

 Accommodation

-The accommodation used on this trip are of a 3 star standard.
+The hotels used on this trip are of a 3 star standard.
 Expect comfy local hotels with heater, private bathrooms, and free wifi.

 The tour accommodation is based on twin sharing.
 If you are a single traveller you will be matched with another person of your gender to share a twin room.
-If you would like a single room throughout the trip there will be a single supplement charge of US$500.
+If you would like a single room throughout the trip, including a single tent when camping, there will be a single supplement charge of US$450.

 Meals